AnnMarieW/dash-quickstart/quickstart-cheatsheets/README.md

 # Dash Quickstart Apps #

-This is a collection of quickstart apps from the Dash Tutorial, Dash Community Forum and other opensources.
+This is a collection of quickstart apps from the Dash Tutorial, Dash Community Forum and other resources.

 ---